 4. Work Hard

 Remember that, in spite of this challenging set-back, professors are not able to lower the standards of expectations for their courses.
-Professors work with students to make reasonable accommodations, but students should recognize that each course and each professor will have varying expectations as to how the requirements for their respective courses must be met.
+Professors work with students to make reasonable adjustments, but students should recognize that each course and each professor will have varying expectations as to how the requirements for their respective courses must be met.